 The key to this is to make use of your drawers.
 While many people like to use fewer drawers in their kitchen, they can really boost the amount of easily accessible storage in your kitchen.
 It’s even easy to create a clean ‘drawer-less’ look with hidden internal drawers.
 Our Soto drawers are especially useful, with two depths (standard and deep), 100% opening, and soft-close build.

 Add the finishing touches

-While your overarching plan is crucial to making sure you have an organised kitchen, it can be the little things that make the room perfect.
-If you want to keep your space flexible, we recommend our Pebre internal storage range and our Romesco sinks.
+Your overarching plan is crucial to making sure you have an organised kitchen.
+But it's the little things that make the room perfect.
+If you want to keep your space flexible, use our Pebre internal storage range and our Romesco sinks.
 They’ve both been designed to help you make the most of the space you have.

 When designing the layout of your kitchen, it’s important to consider the ‘working triangle’ between the cleaning, cooking, and storage areas of your kitchen.
 By considering this in your design, you can ensure that each point of the triangle can be accessed, and that your kitchen is easy to move around.